myrayaya/learn-javascript/variable.md

 # Variables in JavaScript

+**NOTE!** : When creating variables, we use camelCase! meaning when declaring a variable with two words, we lowercase the first letter of word 1, and uppercase the first letter of word 2

+---

 - ``` let ``` is used for variables where the value will change.

 How to use ``` let ``` for a variable?